-Doing regular physical activity has health benefits during pregnancy and also helps to prepare the body for childbirth.
+Regular physical activity during pregnancy not only has health benefits but also helps to prepare the body for childbirth.
 However, it is important to modify or choose a suitable exercise program because pregnancy affects the body's response to exercise.

 If you weren't active before you got pregnant, don't suddenly take up strenuous exercise.
-If you start an aerobic exercise program, tell the instructor that you're pregnant and build up.
+If you start an exercise program, tell the instructor that you're pregnant and build up slowly.
 You could begin with no more than 15 minutes of continuous exercise, 3 times a week and increase this gradually to up to 2½ hours a week.

 Remember that exercise doesn’t have to be strenuous to be beneficial — and any physical activity is better than none.

 Talk to your doctor or midwife before you start doing any exercise so they can guide you to the best options that will work for you.

 Doing a combination of aerobic and strengthening exercises is beneficial when you are pregnant.